The arc complexes of partially decorated hyperbolic polygons: Applications: decorated hyperbolic polygons

-Now we establish a link between these decorated polygons and Euclidean polygons with bicolourings.
-We start with the polygon $\poly {2n}$ with $n\geq 2$ and consider the alternate $R-B$ bicolouring of its vertices.
-To every decorated polygon $\dep n$, one can associate the polygon $\poly {2n}$ with an alternate $B-R$ colouring of its vertices, in the following way: \begin{itemize} \item a decorated vertex of $\dep n$ corresponds to a red vertex of $\poly {2n}$, \item an edge of $\dep n$ corresponds to a blue vertex of $\poly {2n}$, \end{itemize} such that one $R$-vertex and one $B$-vertex are consecutive in $\poly {2n}$ if and only if the corresponding edge and decorated vertex of $\dep n$ are consecutive.
-See Fig.\eqref{arc2diagdeco}.
-Again, we have the bijection:
+To every partially (possibly once-punctured) decorated polygon $\Pi$, one can associate the abstract polygon $\mathcal{P}$ equipped with a $B,R$-colouring of its vertices, in the following way: \begin{itemize} \item a decorated vertex of $\Pi$ corresponds to a red vertex of $\mathcal{P}$, \item an edge of $\Pi$ corresponds to a blue vertex of $\mathcal{P}$, \item an undecorated spike of $\Pi$ corresponds to two consecutive blue vertices of $\mathcal{P}$, \item a decorated spike of $\Pi$ corresponds to one red vertex with two blue vertices on either side, \end{itemize} See Fig.\eqref{fig: corr}.
+So we have the bijection: